- Important Update: Our Investment Presentation Seminar is now available twice a week.

 It has a booming economy and a relatively low unemployment rate.
 A $300-million project is expected to create an estimated 300 jobs.
 The project will bring a new hotel, potentially a four star Marriott Hotel, to the intersection of Yonge and York Mills located next to York Mills Station.
 A commuter parking lot, which had sold for twenty-five million dollars, will be converted into several new developments, including newly constructed condominiums and retail space.
 This will add to its bustling thoroughfare.
 North York General Hospital, Humber River Regional Hospital and the Sunnybrook Health Sciences Centre are major hospitals in this district.

-Average Price of Condos in North York
+Average Condo Price for North York

 City of North York